ox-vgg/wise/scripts/cinephile/README.md

 ## Pre-requisites

-- Storage space of 120GB and a GPU with 24GB RAM are required to build an audiovisual search engine described below.
+- Storage space of 120GB are required to build and run the audiovisual search engine

-- NVIDIA GPU
+- NVIDIA GPU with 11 GB to [re-use precomputed features](#create-audiovisual-search-engine-simple) (or) 24 GB of memory for reproducing the results [from scratch](#create-audiovisual-search-engine-advanced)
   - Note: GPU must be Volta Architecture or newer.
 Kepler, Maxwell and Pascal Architectures are not supported with this release.
 Please contact us if you need a version that works with these unsupported GPUs

 - Docker with GPU support